khanmr/yorkuniveristy-blockchain/nodejs_crud/README.md

-# FS1030

-NodeJS-ExpressJS-MYSQL Example
+# NodeJS-ExpressJS-MYSQL CRUD app

-Good example of using MySQL-NodeJS-ExpressJS integration.

 Credits: Atauba Prince, https://dev.to/achowba/build-a-simple-app-using-node-js-and-mysql-19me

-## Commands
+## Instructions

-Download the code
+- Download the code

 ```
 download and unzip the repo
 ```

-Initializes the app
+- Go into app folder

 ```
 cd into nodejs_crud folder
 ```

-Install the dependencies
+- Install the dependencies

 ```
 npm install express express-fileupload body-parser mysql ejs req-flash --save
 ```

-Install nodemon globally
+- Install nodemon globally

 ```
 npm install nodemon -g
 ```

+- Run MySQL script below to create the database and table
-Start the app (make sure mysql scripts below are run before the next command)
+- Start the app

 ```
 nodemon app.js
 ```

-If nodemon does not work please start the script by
+- If nodemon does not work please start the script by

 ```
 node app.js
 ```

-Open the browser and browse at http://localhost:5000
+Open the browser and go to http://localhost:5000

-## MYSQL Script
+## MySQL Script

 ```
 CREATE DATABASE socka;